Increasing Wind Turbine Sweep Area Solutions

 Floating vertical axis wind turbine (VAWT) for offshore power generation that overcomes the limitations of conventional horizontal axis wind turbines (HAWTs).
 The VAWT has a 360° rotor with aerodynamic or impulse-based blades supported by fluidic or magnetic bearings.
 It leverages bearing advances to eliminate the gearbox and enable large-scale VAWTs.
 The rotor is designed to generate 60 Hz power without conversion directly.
 The floating platform has fins for stability and reduces drag using techniques like air bubbles and textured hulls.

-9. Enhanced Efficiency Wind Turbine System with Redirected Power Transmission and Independent Generators
+9. Horizontal Axis Wind Turbine System with Redirected Power Transmission Path Utilizing Bevel Gears and Independent Vertical Shaft Generators

 Hanwoo Cho, Whang Cho, 2014